mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ####Third Step:

-Open a site config file for Nginx (just one for now) and add the following lines
+Open a site config file for Nginx (just one for now) and add the following lines.
+##### IMPORTANT: includes MUST be added within a server {} block otherwise you will get EMERG errors from Nginx

 - `include /etc/nginx/bots.d/blockbots.conf;`